Frequently Asked Questions about Statehood for the People of DC

 While DC, Maryland, and Virginia work cooperatively on many regional issues, neither Maryland nor Virginia residents are interested in annexing the District of Columbia.
 Likewise, DC residents prefer the full autonomy that only Statehood can provide.

-Twelve Members of Congress from Maryland and Virginia are sponsoring the New Columbia Admission Act in the 114th Congress.
+Thirteen Members of Congress from Maryland and Virginia are sponsoring the Admission Act in the 115th Congress

 Isn’t DC already represented in the US Congress by Eleanor Holmes Norton?